Carbon Monoxide

 5. After exposure, your cognitive abilities may be impaired.
 Have someone immediately drive you to the nearest medical facility.
 Carbon monoxide poisoning tests are time-sensitive (2.5-4 hours, ideally < 2 hours) and knowing your exposure level is important for a plan of care.

-Carbon Monoxide (CO) Safety Checklist
+Carbon Monoxide (CO) in Our Local News

 background image